Rustic Nordic, the nature-inspired interior design style shows no sign of slowing down. Getting a classic Scandinavian home is easily achievable.

-The minimal style of Scandi homes is reflected in their choice of colours.
+The minimal style of Scandi homes is reflected in the choice of colours.
 Homes like this normally focus on a monochromatic colour palette with the occasional accent of colour such as pastel pink to break the clean aesthetic.

 Our Eden collection features a range of curated neutrals which will add to the neutral palette of your home.
-Choose from crisp white shades (Mountain Snow or Chalk Dust) to stone grey tones (Pebbled Lane or Turning Sky) or golden cream colours (Country Meadow or Vintage Beige)
+Choose from crisp white shades (Mountain Snow or Chalk Dust) to stone grey tones (Pebbled Lane or Turning Sky) or golden cream colours (Country Meadow or Vintage Beige).

 Think about lighting